View Johnnie Carter's Obituary on AugustaChronicle.com and share memories

 |

-The family will receive friends at the funeral home on Friday from 6 to 8 p.m.
+The family will receive friends at the funeral home this evening from 6 to 8 p.m.

 Williams Funeral Home, 2945 Old Tobacco Road, Hephzibah, GA